nate-walter/nate-walter/README.md

 ![oh-hi](https://user-images.githubusercontent.com/66656063/134512138-6cc13b18-99cd-4a55-af4f-74b111928f9d.gif)

-# Oh, Hi

-## I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
+# I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
 My Capstone turned out really well, I think.
 It's an Image Classification Transfer-Learning Neural Network – check it out below.

 ### 🔭 I’m currently working on a unique real-world project that's over a decade in the making!
 It's titled ***The-Great-Experiment*** and is pinned below – Feel free to look at it